russdb/notes/code/git/Git Tips.md

 # follow prompts to change the commit message
 ```

-### Accidentally commit to master branch instead of a different one
+### Accidentally commit to master branch instead of a new one
 ```git
 # create a new branch from the current state of master
 git branch some-new-branch-name